Luzerne County, Pennsylvania

-Luzerne County is a county in the Commonwealth of Pennsylvania.
+Luzerne County is a home rule county in the Commonwealth of Pennsylvania.
 According to the United States Census Bureau, the county has a total area of 906 sqmi, of which 890 sqmi is land and 16 sqmi is water.
 It is Northeastern Pennsylvania's second-largest county by total area.
 As of the 2020 census, the population was 325,594, making it the most populous county in the northeastern part of the state.
-The county seat and largest city is Wilkes-Barre.
+The county seat and most populous city is Wilkes-Barre.
 Other populous communities include Hazleton, Kingston, Nanticoke, and Pittston.
 Luzerne County is included in the Scranton–Wilkes-Barre–Hazleton Metropolitan Statistical Area, which has a total population of 555,426 as of 2017.
+The county is part of the Northeast region of the commonwealth.

 On September 25, 1786, Luzerne County was formed from part of Northumberland County.
 It was named after Chevalier de la Luzerne, a French soldier and diplomat during the 18th century.
 When it was founded, Luzerne County occupied a large portion of Northeastern Pennsylvania.
 From 1810 to 1878, it was divided into several smaller counties.
 The counties of Bradford, Lackawanna, Susquehanna, and Wyoming were all formed from parts of Luzerne County.

 The county gained prominence in the 19th and 20th centuries as an active anthracite coal mining region, drawing a large portion of its labor force from European immigrants.
-At its peak (in 1930), the county's population was 445,109.
+At its peak in 1930, the county's population was 445,109.
 Many factories and coal mines closed by the early 21st century.
 Like most regions in the Rust Belt, Luzerne County witnessed population loss and urban decay.
 However, in recent years, the economy has grown moderately; warehousing has replaced manufacturing as the main industry.